uber-go/gopatch/README.md

 +time.Since(x)
 # We replace time.Now().Sub(x)
 # with time.Since(x)
 ```

 #### Description comments

-These are the comments which explain what the patch does.
-There is
-no requirement for the patches to contain them but they are encouraged
-to give more context to the user.
-The Description comments must occur just before the metavariable
-section.
+Description comments are comments that appear directly above a patch's first
+`@@` line.
+gopatch will record these descriptions and display them to users with use of
+the `--diff` or `--print-only` flags.

-For example:
+For example,

 ```
-# Description comments
-# This patch replaces instances of time.Now().Sub(x)
-# with time.Since(x) where x is an identifier variable
+# Replace time.Now().Sub(x) with time.Since(x)
 @@
 # Not a description comment
 var x identifier